pukekiller/last-day-english-translation/README.md

-# English translation for S.T.A.L.K.E.R.: Last Day
+# S.T.A.L.K.E.R.: Last Day
-Hello!
-This is an English translation for a mod by the name of [*S.T.A.L.K.E.R.: Last Day*](http://www.moddb.com/mods/stalker-last-day), a mod for the *[S.T.A.L.K.E.R.](https://en.wikipedia.org/wiki/S.T.A.L.K.E.R.)* series.
+Welcome to the page of an English translation of [*S.T.A.L.K.E.R.: Last Day*](http://www.moddb.com/mods/stalker-last-day), a mod for the *[S.T.A.L.K.E.R.](https://en.wikipedia.org/wiki/S.T.A.L.K.E.R.)* series!

 A list of all files with their detailed progress can be found below.